 \section{Full statement of results on $P_A$-avoidance}

-In order to state the full version of Theorem~\ref{thm:salespitch}, we need to first state the following ``Loxton theorem''. \begin{theorem} [Loxton theorem, {\cite[Theorem L]{ref:zannier}}] There exists a function $L : \RR_+ \to \RR_+$ with the following property.
-For every number field $k$, we can fix a real number $B > 0$ and a subset $E \subseteq k$ of size at most $[k:\QQ]$ so that every algebraic integer $\alpha$ in $\kc$ can be written as
+In order to recall the full version of Theorem~\ref{thm:salespitch}, we firstly need to state the following extension of a theorem of Loxton \cite[Theorem 1]{ref:loxton}. \begin{theorem} [Loxton theorem, {\cite[Theorem L]{ref:zannier}}] There exists a function $\LL \colon \RR_+ \to \RR_+$ with the following property.
+For every number field $k$, we can fix a real number $B > 0$ and a finite subset $E \subseteq k$ of cardinality at most $[k:\QQ]$ so that every algebraic integer $\alpha$ in $\kc$ can be written as

-where $e_i \in E$, $\xi_i \in \UU$, and $d \le L(B \cdot \house{\alpha})$. \end{theorem} In light of this, it will be convenient to make the following definition. \begin{definition} For every number field $k$ we fix a pair $(B,E)$ (depending only on $k$) as above.
+where $e_i \in E$, $\xi_i \in \UU$, and $d \le \LL(B \cdot \house{\alpha})$. \end{theorem} In light of this, it will be convenient to make the following definition. \begin{definition} For every number field $k$ we fix a pair $(B,E)$ (depending only on $k$) as above.
 We will call this the \vocab{Loxton pair} for $k$.
-The \vocab{Loxton function} $L$ will also remain fixed through the paper. \end{definition} \begin{remark} The exact nature of $L$ is not important.
-However, it is possible to choose $L(x) = O_{\varepsilon}(x^{2+\varepsilon})$.
+The \vocab{Loxton function} $\LL$ will also remain fixed through the paper. \end{definition} \begin{remark} The exact nature of $\LL$ is not important for our purposes.
+However, it is possible to choose $\LL(x) = O_{\varepsilon}(x^{2+\varepsilon})$.
 Moreover, in the case $k = \QQ$ one can select $E = \{1\}$.
 See \cite{ref:loxton} for more details. \end{remark}